kris-ellery/web-starter-kit-gulp/README.md

 ## Styles

-This task will perform a series of sub-tasks to generate final CSS files.
+Run a series of sub-tasks to generate final CSS files.
 See `./gulpfile.babel.js` for reference.

 *Note: Each file on the root of `./src/styles` will be compiled to its own file in `./build/styles`.*